 STD stands for “sexually transmitted disease.”
 STI stands for “sexually transmitted infection.”

 Her Health Women’s Center doesn’t offer the morning-after pill, or Plan B. However, it’s important for you to rule out pregnancy from any previous sexual activity, so if that’s a possibility for you, feel free to schedule an appointment.

 We don’t provide or refer for contraceptives.

 Option Line is available 24/7 by calling 800.395.4357.
-You can jump onto their website to search for a center in your area that can assist you.
+You can jump onto their website to search for a center in your area that can assist you – optionline.org.

 Condoms can only reduce the chance of infection with STDs like Chlamydia and Gonorrhea.
 Herpes and HPV are found on the external genitalia; a place condoms don’t cover.
-The only guaranteed protection from these two STDs is refraining from any genital to genital or oral to genital contact.
+The only guaranteed protection from these two STDs is refraining from any sexual contact – oral, anal or vaginal.

 Her Health Women’s Center now provides complimentary STD testing for Chlamydia and Gonorrhea, two of the most common STDs.
 If you think you may be at risk, we recommend refraining from any sexual contact until you have been tested and cleared.
 Please contact us to talk about testing options or to schedule an appointment.

 We don’t provide that kind of medical testing, but we can refer you to some of the finest care facilities in the area and get you on your way to good health and peace of mind.